Sensing with near-infrared laser trapped fluorescent nanodiamonds: Results

 The impact of environmental pH on the properties of NV centers was evaluated using buffer solutions with pH values of 1, 7, and 13.

-\begin{itemize} \item \textbf{Fluorescence relaxation:} A decrease in $T_{\rm relax}$ values was observed as pH increased, indicating a dependence on surface protonation dynamics (Fig.~\ref{fig:bio_stat}.h).
-This is consistent with reports that high pH conditions stabilize spin relaxation dynamics \cite{Fujisaku2019,Rendler2017}. \item \textbf{Optical Spectrum:} A decrease in the $\sigma_{0-}$ ratio with increasing pH (Fig.~\ref{fig:bio_stat}.e and Fig.~\ref{fig:ph_ratio}) suggests that alkaline conditions favor the NV\(^-\) charge state.
+No significant changes in ODMR resonance frequency (Fig.~\ref{fig:bio_stat}b)) were detected across the tested pH range, indicating minimal impact of pH on electronic spin states.
+A decrease in $T_{\rm relax}$ values was observed as pH increased, indicating a dependence on surface protonation dynamics (Fig.~\ref{fig:bio_stat}h)).
+This is consistent with reports that high pH conditions stabilize spin relaxation dynamics.
+A decrease in the $\sigma_{0-}$ ratio with increasing pH (Fig.~\ref{fig:bio_stat}e)) and Fig.~\ref{fig:ph_ratio}) suggests that alkaline conditions favor the NV\(^-\) charge state.
 It may be attributed to the deprotonation of surface functional groups such as carboxyl (–COOH) and hydroxyl (–OH) groups present on the nanodiamond surface.
 Deprotonation of these groups under alkaline conditions generates negatively charged surface sites, thereby enhancing electron donation to nearby NV centers and favoring the stabilization of the NV$^-$ charge state \cite{karaveli2016}.
-The difference in ratio change between FNDs dry on glass without an NIR laser and FNDs trapped with a 60 mW CW IR laser (Fig.~\ref{fig:ph_ratio}) shows a clear advantage of using FNDs in suspension for sensing. \item \textbf{ODMR:} No significant changes in resonance frequency (Fig.~\ref{fig:bio_stat}.b) were detected across the tested pH range, indicating minimal impact of pH on electronic spin states. \end{itemize}
+The difference in ratio change between FNDs dry on glass without an NIR laser and FNDs trapped with a 60 mW CW IR laser (Fig.~\ref{fig:ph_ratio}) shows a clear advantage of using FNDs in suspension for sensing.
+Another advantage of the optical trap is that effects of individual variation between FNDs from a batch is reduced since measurements can be made relative to an initial measurement with the same FND.

-The $\sigma_{0-}$ ratio's dependence on pH underscores the importance of surface chemistry in modulating charge state dynamics, especially with FNDs in suspension.